opensearch-project/documentation-website/_dashboards/workspace/manage-workspace.md

 ## Copying assets between workspaces

-Data sources and config copying are not supported.
+Data sources and configuration copying are not supported.
 {: .warning}

 The assets page offers the following methods for copying assets across workspaces: